3mdeb/96boards-docs-wiki/The-FAQ-nursery.md

 To help you save a bit of time we've collected together links to suppliers who appear to sell suitable products.
 We haven't tested them all ourselves but hope its useful.
 The list is a bit shorter than we'd like right now so feel free to post links to alternative suppliers on [the forums](http://www.96boards.org/forums/forum/products/bubblegum96/) and we'll try to add them here.

 * [Lindy USB type A plug to micro-B socket (UK)](http://www.lindy.co.uk/cables-adapters-c1/usb-c449/usb-2-0-c450/usb-2-0-type-a-male-to-micro-b-female-adapter-p8431/)

+**Q: Is this it?
+There are no other frequently-asked-questions?**

+This is all we've come up with for the Bubblegum-96.
+However if you browse over to [the General forum](http://www.96boards.org/forums/forum/general/) you'll find a FAQ covering questions of a general nature.
+That includes questions about the 96Boards project, as well as technical questions whose answers apply to more than one board.

 # Lemaker Cello